-Michael S. Borella is a partner with McDonnell Boehnen Hulbert & Berghoff LLP.
+Michael S. Borella is a partner with McDonnell Boehnen Hulbert & Berghoff LLP and serves as Chair of the firm's Software & Business Methods Practice Group.
 Dr. Borella conducts legal research and provides technological advice in support of validity, infringement and patentability analyses, and litigation matters.
 His expertise includes networking, Internet telephony, wireless communication technologies, telecommunications, cloud computing, routing, TCP/IP, computer graphics and imaging, voice and facial recognition, robotics, and mobile applications.

 Dr. Borella has drafted or been involved in the prosecution of hundreds of patents in the U.S., as well as in other jurisdictions.
 He has experience in numerous phases of patent litigation, including invalidity analysis, discovery, motion practice, and claim construction.
 His practice also includes patentability, validity, and infringement analyses, as well as client counseling with respect to the procurement of all types of intellectual property rights.